WWE ‘WrestleMania 2018’ Results: Daniel Bryan Returns To Ring For Huge Tag Team Match

 Sunday night’s WWE WrestleMania 2018 results featured the big return of Daniel Bryan to the squared circle.
 Bryan had been forced to retire from in-ring action about two years ago due to being shut down medically after an injury he suffered.
 At that point, it appeared his career in the wrestling ring was officially over after years of entertaining the fans with his dynamic moves and in-ring skills.
 However, WrestleMania 34 provided the moment fans had hoped for as Daniel Bryan was officially back to lead the “Yes Movement” again.
 It was a long time coming and well worth it.

-With nearly-80,000 fans in attendance at the New Orleans’ Mercedes-Benz Superdome and millions more watching from around the world, Daniel Bryan stepped back into the wrestling ring.
+With nearly 80,000 fans in attendance at the New Orleans’ Mercedes-Benz Superdome and millions more watching from around the world, Daniel Bryan stepped back into the wrestling ring.
 As Wrestlezone reported, the big match took place towards the end of the third hour of the WrestleMania 34 pay-per-view card with Bryan teaming up with SmackDown Live Commissioner Shane McMahon.
 They would look to get some revenge against the heel duo of Sami Zayn and Kevin Owens who had staged separate attacks on them on episodes of the blue brand show.
 Zayn and Owens who strike again ahead of tonight’s match as they rushed into the ring to attack Bryan and Shane from behind.

 #YEStleMania 2 has quickly turned into #KOMania 3…#WrestleMania #KevinOwens @SamiZayn pic.twitter.com/RYIfyvoLQe